voting-tools/pref_voting/paper/paper.md

 Several classes of aggregation methods are built into `pref_voting`:

-- `VotingMethod`: given `edata`, outputs a sorted list of candidates, representing tied winners;
+- `VotingMethod`: given `edata`, outputs a list of candidates, representing tied winners;
 - `ProbVotingMethod`: given `edata`, outputs a dictionary whose keys are candidates and whose values are probabilities;
 - `SocialWelfareFunctions`: given `edata`, outputs a `Ranking` of the candidates.

-Dozens of aggregation methods are implemented in `pref_voting` and organized into standard classes identified in voting theory, e.g., positional scoring rules, iterative methods, margin-based methods (weighted tournament methods), cardinal methods, etc.
+Dozens of aggregation methods are implemented in `pref_voting` and organized into standard classes identified in voting theory, e.g., positional scoring rules, iterative methods, margin-based methods (weighted tournament solutions), cardinal methods, etc.

 ## Axioms